 Renewable energy has been a catch phrase of recent decades.
 It has been both the subject of government policies and extensive research.
 We are searching for efficient ways to move from the easily accessible but finite fossil fuel energy to other types of energy available on earth that are either unlimited or can be replenished within a much shorter time scale.

 We have one lesson to review this topic.
 This does not allow us to go anywhere in depth while discussing specific technologies, but we will take some time to consider a few examples of how the renewable energy technologies are chosen, implemented, and assessed from the sustainability standpoint.

-The term renewable essentially means that the energy source is not exhaustible on human timescale.
-This however not always means that it has infinite capacity or constancy.
+The term renewable essentially means that the energy source is not exhaustible on a human timescale.
+This, however, does not always mean that it has infinite capacity or constancy.
 We will see that different sources of renewable energy have different limitations, which must be taken into account when tuning the technologies to a particular application and locale.

 The main types of renewable energy resources are schematically summarized below: